Electrostatic field-driven supercurrent suppression in ionic-gated metallic Josephson nanotransistors

-We wish to finally comment the performance of our Nb IJoFETs from the application point of view.
-To this end, it is interesting to compare the maximum suppression parameter obtained in various IJoFETs.
-Figure \ref{Fig4}A shows $S_{max}$ for different IJoFET geometries.
-In particular, samples discussed so far are also compared with an additional set of Type-C devices, that are Josephson nano-constrictions realized by a bottom-up approach on top of a silicon dioxide substrate (details are provided in the supplementary materials).
+We wish to finally comment the performance of our Nb ISFETs from the application point of view.
+To this end, it is interesting to compare the maximum suppression parameter obtained in various ISFETs.
+Figure \ref{Fig4}a shows $S_{max}$ for different ISFET geometries.
+In particular, samples discussed so far are also compared with an additional set of Type-C devices, that are Josephson nano-constrictions realized by a bottom-up approach on top of a silicon dioxide substrate (details are provided in Methods).
 The suppression parameter seems to be generally larger for devices fabricated with a bottom-up approach (Type-A and Type-C), since possible tiny resist residues originating from the etching mask might increase the distance between the charge planes forming the EDL at the surface of the superconducting channel, thereby yielding a reduced electric field.
-Moreover, in light of possible applications, it is worth to discuss the \textit{transconductance} of the IJoFETs, a key figure of merit for field-effect transistors.
-For the IJoFETs, it can be defined as $\mathcal{T}=\delta I_C/|V_g|$, where $\delta I_C=I_C(V_g)-I_C(0)$.
-Figure \ref{Fig4}B shows the maximum value of $\mathcal{T}$ versus $V_g$ deduced for four different IJoFETs.
+Moreover, in light of possible applications, it is worth to discuss the \textit{transconductance} of the ISFETs, a key figure of merit for field-effect transistors.
+For the ISFETs, it can be defined as $\mathcal{T}=\delta I_C/|V_g|$, where $\delta I_C=I_C(V_g)-I_C(0)$.
+Figure \ref{Fig4}b shows the maximum value of $\mathcal{T}$ versus $V_g$ deduced for four different ISFETs.
 Notably, for all our ionic-gated devices, $\mathcal{T}_{max}$ (which obtains values as high as $\sim 35\;\mu$A/V) is comparable to the transconductance achieved so far in conventional superconducting \cite{Nishino1989}, Josephson \cite{Clark1980}, and all-metallic field-effect nanotransistors \cite{Paolucci2018}.